-Canon 1D versus Panasonic GX80
+Canon 1D vs Panasonic GX80

-The Canon EOS-1D and the Panasonic Lumix DMC-GX80 (labelled Panasonic GX85 in some countries) are two digital cameras that were announced, respectively, in September 2001 and April 2016.
+The Canon EOS-1D and the Panasonic Lumix DMC-GX80 (labelled Panasonic GX85 in some countries) are two digital cameras that were officially introduced, respectively, in September 2001 and April 2016.
 The 1D is a DSLR, while the GX80 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-H (1D) and a Four Thirds (GX80) sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Panasonic provides 15.8 MP.
+The Canon has a resolution of 4.1 megapixels, whereas the Panasonic provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX80 is considerably smaller (65 percent) than the Canon 1D.
 Moreover, the GX80 is substantially lighter (73 percent) than the 1D.
 It is worth mentioning in this context that the 1D is splash and dust resistant, while the GX80 does not feature any corresponding weather-sealing.